ArthurSedek/multipdfchatapp/README.md

 2. **Edit Configuration:**

-   - Inside `configuration.json`, you'll find placeholders for various settings such as API keys, file paths, and other parameters.
+   - Inside `configuration.json`, you'll find placeholders for various settings such as API keys and other parameters.
 Edit these fields with your own information:

    ```json
    {